 COVID-19 Pandemic Tax Deductions for your Business

-We’ve seen it with many clients – items business owners are purchasing are unique in the pandemic era.
-Wondering which of your new expenses are likely valid tax deductions for your business?
+We’ve seen it with many clients – items business owners purchase are unique in the pandemic era.
+Now that it’s tax season, you’re wondering which of your 2020 expenses are likely valid tax deductions for your business.
 Let’s explore a few examples.

 Germ Protection